yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/3-julia_documentation.md

 ## Inspecting the resulting index.html

-- Generating the HTML documentation locally
+- Generating the HTML documentation locally, and open in local webbrowser
-- Tips for inspecting and testing the `index.html` file

-## Building a Documentation Website
+## Optional: Building a Documentation Website

-### Hosting Documentation Files

-- Options for hosting the build files to create a publicly accessible documentation website
-- Platforms like GitHub Pages and ReadTheDocs

-### Continuous Integration for Documentation Updates
+### Optional: Continuous Integration for Documentation Updates

-- Setting up CI workflows to automatically update documentation
+- Setting up CI workflows to automatically update documentation and host it
+- Rather needed for big open source projects

 ---